 Celebrate Women's History Month at AACC!

-AACC’s Women’s History Month Events help fulfill the college’s commitment to promoting diversity by offering opportunities to reflect on the achievements and cultural experiences of women in the past, as well as ways to promote awareness of the gendered historical/cultural experiences that shape our personal and social lives in the present.
+AACC’s Women’s History Month Events offer opportunities to reflect on the achievements and cultural experiences of women in the past, as well as ways to promote awareness of the gendered historical/cultural experiences that shape our personal and social lives in the present.

 Women's History Month Events

-March 14 -- 7:30 p.m.
+March 12 -- 7:00 p.m.
 “The Vagina Monologues.”
-A V-Day 2013 drama production by AACC faculty and students.
-V-Day is a global movement to end violence against women and girls, event benefits the Annapolis YWCA domestic violence and sexual assault prevention programs; Kauffman Theater, Pascal Center for Performing Arts, AACC Arnold campus, 101 College Parkway; $8 general admission in advance at the box office or at the door March 15; box office 410-777-2457 or e-mail firstname.lastname@example.org; contact Carolin Woolson, 410-777-7033, email@example.com
+Our 9th annual V-Day drama production by AACC faculty and students.
+V-Day is a global movement to end violence against women and girls.
+Event benefits the Annapolis YWCA domestic violence and sexual assault prevention programs; Kauffman Theater, Pascal Center for Performing Arts; $8 general admission in advance or at the door; box office 410-777-2457 or firstname.lastname@example.org; contact Carolin Woolson, 410-777-7033, email@example.com.